Buying bias? Investors grab German bonds before ECB redemption reveal

-LONDON (Reuters) - German government borrowing costs hit a two-month low on Monday as investors bought the country’s bonds in anticipation of new European Central Bank data that could give clues to where it will focus future asset purchases.
+LONDON, Nov 6 (Reuters) - Germany’s benchmark bond yield hit its lowest level in nearly two months on Monday as investors waited for data from the European Central Bank that could give clues to where it will focus future asset purchases.

-The ECB last month announced an extension to its quantitative easing scheme until at least September, and while it plans to lower the rate of new purchases it has also said it will reinvest proceeds from bonds it has previously bought.
+The ECB last month announced an extension to its bond-buying programme until at least September, and while it will lower the rate of new purchases from January it has also said it will reinvest proceeds from bonds it has previously bought.

 To allow investors to gauge those reinvestment needs over the next twelve months, the ECB will for the first time on Monday publish the expected monthly redemption amounts alongside its usual monthly purchase data at 1445GMT.

-While this is not expected to include a breakdown of redemptions by country, investors will be trying to work that out from historical redemption data the ECB will also publish.
+While this is not expected to include a breakdown of redemptions by country, analysts and investors are hoping to gain some insight into the ECB’s historical redemption patterns, which it is also expected to publish.

-Germany is expected to receive the largest reinvestment flows because the ECB buys bonds in line with the size of a country’s economy in what is known as the capital key.

 “More than the absolute amounts, the split by countries will be quite important,” RBC’s global macro strategist Peter Schaffrik said.